The Port of Seattle and FAA are conducting an environmental review of the SAMP Near-Term Projects.

 - Provide additional fuel capacity and meet Port's Sustainable Aviation Biofuel initiative

-Sea-Tac's SAMP plan works in two phases.
-The first phase recommends more than 30 projects that will improve efficiency, safety, access to the airport, and support facilities for airlines and the airport.
-Highlights of the first phase include a new terminal with 19 gates, and an automated people mover with three stations to connect the rental car facility, new terminal, and main terminal.
-Phase 1 projects will accommodate 56 passengers and meet forecasted demand to 2027.
-Phase 1 projects will be complete or under construction by 2027.
+SEA's SAMP plan recommends more than 30 Near-Term Projects that will improve efficiency, safety, access to the airport, and support facilities for airlines and the airport.
+Highlights include a new terminal with 19 gates, and an automated people mover with three stations to connect the rental car facility, new terminal, and main terminal.
+Near-Term Projects will accommodate 56 million passengers and meet the forecasted demand to 2032.
+Near-Term Projects will be complete or under construction by 2032.

 - Cargo facilities